 The College of Psychologists of Ontario ordered Peterson to undergo social media training.
 The offense?
 Tweets they deemed unprofessional, including calling a city councillor who uses they/them pronouns "an appalling, self-righteous, moralizing thing."

 Peterson fought it to the Supreme Court of Canada.
 In August 2024, they declined to hear his appeal.
-He eventually agreed to the training, but not before framing it as attending "social media training from a college that would call themselves Stalinist without shame."
+He eventually agreed to the training, framing it as attending "social media training from a college that would call themselves Stalinist without shame."

-In 2019, Peterson's wife Tammy was diagnosed with a rare form of kidney cancer.
-Around the same time, Peterson developed severe benzodiazepine dependence from medication prescribed for anxiety.
-His struggles illustrate a pattern, people with his personality type often internalize stress until their bodies break down.
+In 2019, his wife Tammy was diagnosed with a rare kidney cancer.
+Around the same time, Peterson developed severe benzodiazepine dependence from anxiety medication.
+His struggles illustrate a pattern: people with his personality type often internalize stress until their bodies break down.

-His attempt to withdraw led to akathisia: unbearable restlessness, mental anguish.
-In desperation, he sought experimental treatment in Russia, a medically induced coma to manage the withdrawal.
+His attempt to withdraw led to akathisia, unbearable restlessness and mental anguish.
+In desperation, he sought experimental treatment in Russia: a medically induced coma to manage the withdrawal.
 The process nearly killed him.

 The 2025 Health Crisis

 "He can't take most medications without suffering from severe paradoxical reactions, which limits treatment options," Mikhaila explained.
-She linked the CIRS to his emotional outbursts, suggesting a physiological basis for what critics had dismissed as instability.
+She described his recovery as a "marathon," progress measured in inches.

 The Russian Media Accusation